rmehta125/Research_Portfolio/Miscibility/README.md

 </tr>
 </table>

 The first step in this project was to determine the peak temperature and pressure that occurs during the collision.
 To do this, I wrote and used the MaxTempPress.py file in this folder.
 This program also returns the 99.5 and 99th percentiles of temperature and pressure to guard against outliers.
-The fraction of miscible particles was also determined in Miscible.py using a Monte Carlo error estimate.
-Slight variations of Miscible.py were also created to generate animations of miscibility.
+I also plotted cross sections of the temperature and pressure distributions using the code found in the VisualizationCode folder of this repository.

 ## Results